Be Careful What You Wish For: "The Monkey's Paw" - | CPALMS.org

 Freely Available: Yes

 Keywords: Monkey's Paw, W.W.
-Jacobs, narrative, close read, text-dependent questions, moral
+Jacobs, narrative, text-dependent questions, theme, characters, setting, plot, point of view, rubric

 Instructional Design Framework(s): Direct Instruction, Writing to Learn